European Commission cuts forecasts, euro zone recovery delayed

 "There is no single and simple answer.
 The economic recovery is clearly struggling to gather momentum," the EU's economics commissioner, Pierre Moscovici, told a news conference.
 Fellow European Commissioner Jyrki Katainen said Germany, Europe's biggest economy, should invest more to help the recovery.

-Those calls were echoed by Italy's undersecretary for European Affairs, Sandro Gozi, who said the Commission's forecasts were proof that economic policies focussing heavily on budget rigour were misguided.
+Those calls were echoed by Italy's undersecretary for European Affairs, Sandro Gozi, who said the Commission's forecasts were proof that economic policies focusing heavily on budget rigor were misguided.

 "Today's economic forecasts are good news because they confirm that the approach is wrong," Gozi said in Berlin.